 - The state-of-the-art LTC-Plymouth Science and Technology Center located in Plymouth High School to train students for a variety of technical and engineering careers.

-- A wide range of academic courses to prepare students for college, technical school or a vocational career – students can earn nearly 60 college credits while in high school.
+- A wide range of academic courses to prepare students for college, technical school or a vocational career – students can earn up to 66 college credits while in high school.